effekt-lang/effekt/examples/features/namespaces.effekt.md

 # Namespaces

-For defininig a namespace, the keyword `namespace` followed by the name of the namespace is to be used.
+For defining a namespace, the keyword `namespace` followed by the name of the namespace is to be used.
 Enclosed in curly braces, the namespace can include function, type and effect definitions as well as further nested namespaces:

 ```